CryptoPHI/Oversight/README.md

 Oversight is an autonomous agent for a persistent processing and automation Layer for MonetaryUnit Core tasks, and a base for functions expansion in preparation for the move to "DASH Evolution" codebase derivatives as and when released.

-Oversight "P" is implemented as a Python application while  Oversight "C" is implemented as a C++ application that bind to a local MonetaryUnit instance and extends its operational scope.
+Oversight "P" is implemented as a Python application while  Oversight "C" is implemented as a C++ application; both bind to a local MonetaryUnit instance and extends its operational scope.

 This guide covers Oversight deployment onto Ubuntu +14.04.